Skip to main content

 12. Serve others.

-While I am the number one supporter of a life that prioritizes your progress, desires, and dreams, I know it is all worthless if it isn’t used in helping and blessing others.
+While I am the number one supporter of a life that prioritizes your progress, desires, and dreams, I know it is all worthless if it isn’t in turn used to help others.
 When I look at the world’s greatest problems, I can’t help but ask myself: what will I contribute to make it better?
 From a global scale to my very own neighborhood?

-13. You don’t need to hang on to every relationship.
+13. You don’t have to hang on to every relationship.

 Actually, you’re probably better off without them.
 I came to find that what I often romanticize about past relationships is me (my energy, my commitment, my passion).
 I’m the beautiful factor I love.
-Some people who come into our lives are simply life lessons in human form.
-You take the lesson and advance.
+Some people come into our lives as life lessons in human form.
+Take the lesson and move on.

 14. Cherish your friendships as they are.